FilecoinFoundationWeb/filecoin-foundation/src/content/blog/dweb-on-the-rise-the-many-uses-for-decentralized-storage.md

 _Mona_

 [Mona](https://monaverse.com/) is building a gallery in the metaverse for 3D art, with composable 3D spaces built by artists for artists.
-Recently, Mona launched the Filecoin Forum (previously available but now unavailable), which offers more than $200,000 in bounties for artists, architects and gamers to spur the creation of new 3D art spaces.
+Recently, Mona launched the Filecoin Forum (link previously available but now unavailable), which offers more than $200,000 in bounties for artists, architects and gamers to spur the creation of new 3D art spaces.

 _OP Games_